 Are matric students mentally ready for their exams?
 According to Claudine Ryan, registered dietician for Compass Group Southern Africa, a strong memory depends on the health and vitality of the brain.

-"The brain weighs only 2% of body weight and it contains more than a 100 billion brain cells, which uses up to 20% of the body’s energy," she says.
+"The brain weighs only 2% of body weight and it contains more than a 100 billion brain cells, which uses up to 20% of body’s energy," she says.
 "Glucose is the brain’s main energy source.
 Vitamins, minerals, amino acids and fatty acids also play a role in optimal brain function."

 What you eat doesn’t only feed your body, but also your hungry brain.
+These tips will help students have a sharp mind during exam time:

 The best food during exams is a balanced diet that includes ‘brain foods’ rather than focusing on individual food items.